 Options normally are selected from courses offered outside the Faculty of Pharmacy and Pharmaceutical Sciences.
 These courses allow students to pursue areas of personal interest and promote a liberal education.
-Students wanting to further develop their intended pattern of specialization may want to select options from the list of pattern-related options provided by the Faculty of Pharmacy and Pharmaceutical Sciences.

 Note: Only one junior course from each subject area is permitted.
 Junior courses are those numbered 199 or lower.